 These are probably what you think about when you hear "hiking socks".

-They are a bit thicker, a bit sturdier, than every day socks you would wear to work or school.
+They are a bit thicker, and a lot sturdier, than every day socks you would wear to work or school or for a workout.

 These socks for hikers come in all sorts of colors and varieties, which makes sock shopping lots of fun.